bradybaker/dont-wreck-my-house/project/README.md

         * Set total variable of Reservation to this sum
         * QUESTION: What layer should this be happening in?
 Domain is what I am naturally leaning towards
-  * [ ] Test methods built and validation, both happy and unhappy paths
+  * [X] Test methods built and validation, both happy and unhappy paths
 * Ui layer `(Day 3 afternoon - 4 hrs)`
   * [X] Build methods in corresponding controller/view
   * [X] Build corresponding helper methods in consoleIO
-  * [ ] Build Main Menu methods/run methods
+  * [X] Build Main Menu methods/run methods
+  * [ ] NOT FULLY COMPLETE UNTIL REMOVE RESERVATION IS ADDED

 ##### Edit an Existing Reservation
 * Data Layer `(Day 3 afternoon/evening - 1 hr)`